The Mercedes-AMG ONE will be equipped with an F1-derived turbo 1.6L V6 and two electric motors.

 Final testing of the ONE’s powertrain is under way.

-The mighty Mercedes-AMG ONE was unveiled at the 2018 Geneva Auto Show, driven on the stage by F1 champ Lewis Hamilton, and promised to be the closest thing to an actual F1 that could be legally driven on public roads.
+The mighty Mercedes-AMG ONE was unveiled at the 2017 Frankfurt Auto Show, driven on the stage by F1 champ Lewis Hamilton, and promised to be the closest thing to an actual F1 that could be legally driven on public roads.

 However, development of the hypercar ran into delays and those 275 lucky customers who dished out a hefty down payment on one are still waiting to slide into its cockpit.